Nischhelm/TradeStagesLegacy/README.md

 Note: This mod requires Mixin & MixinExtras.
 Many mods pack those, so i didn't add a specific required dependency for it.
 My suggestion is to use [FermiumBooter](https://www.curseforge.com/minecraft/mc-mods/fermiumbooter), but other mods work too.
+For the optional compat with [EasierVillagerTrading](https://www.curseforge.com/minecraft/mc-mods/easiervillagertrading), FermiumBooter is required though.

 ## Configuration